MattyGWS/HorizonXI-Linux-Installation/README.md

 and open config.json

-9. Make the following changes inside this file in Kate (Kate is the name of the text editor, don't question it);
+9. Make the following changes inside this file in Kate then save it.
+(Kate is the name of the text editor, don't question it);

 ```
 "padmode000": {